ipalopezhentsev/photo/_posts/2020-06-07-inverting-in-rawtherapee.md

 Be sure to check my gallery on this site, it contains other conversions from RawTherapee.
 Maybe one day I'll also describe my home-built scanning rig in another article.

 P.S.
-Big thanks for *Sroyon Mukherjee* who liked my initial conversion results & suggested me to write the article.
+Big thanks to *Sroyon Mukherjee* who liked my initial conversion results & suggested me to write the article.
 You can read his articles for [35mmc.com here](https://www.35mmc.com/author/sroyon/).